Passing thoughts on fate, destiny, and things that never happen anyway.

 A powerful American military force is converging on a prospective battlefield; an ancient battlefield, where many seemingly invincible armies — and the kingdoms that sent them — have encountered historic calamity.

-For all of you who have previously pledged to support this blog, I express my genuine gratitude.
+That said, I earmark all donations for the Schryver Family Road Trip Fund.
+You have thereby helped me, a few times each year, fill up both tanks on my 1997 Ford F-350, pay for two hotel nights + a pizza for the boys, and a take out dinner for me and my wife — for which I express my genuine gratitude.
 I hope my writing has been informative in some small manner and aided you in your quest to understand our crazy world a little better.

 — Will Schryver